Justice League Unlimited: Home media

 Warner Home Video also released another DVD set titled Justice League: The Complete Series.
 It contained all 91 episodes of Justice League and Justice League Unlimited on a 15-disc set with the 15th disc containing a bonus documentary.
 The same episodes were later sold as a 10-disc set without the bonus documentary.

+Streaming

+In September 2018, Justice League Unlimited and its predecessor series Justice League was made available for streaming online on the DC Universe streaming service that lasted until January 2021, when it was replaced by DC Universe Infinite (for digital comics only), with video content (including the series) moved to HBO Max.

+On March 1, 2026, Justice League Unlimited and its predecessor series Justice League was one of the 100 Warner Bros.-owned animated series that added to the Fox Corporation-owned FAST/AVOD streaming service Tubi.

 Soundtrack

 La-La Land Records released a 4-disc Justice League soundtrack on July 29, 2016.
 A potential Justice League Unlimited soundtrack depends on how well the Justice League soundtrack sells.

 Adaptations

 Justice League Unlimited

 DC Comics published a series of 46-issue numbered comics based on the television series, between 2004 and 2008.